Creating your Student Directed Seminar

 How to apply

-Apply through the Qualtrics form for the 2024-25 Student Directed Seminars application cycle
+Apply through an online form which we will release in 2025 for the Student Directed Seminars application cycle.

 Please be sure to submit your final seminar proposal form and your unofficial academic record using the online application form.
 If you are proposing your seminar with a Co-coordinator, you will submit one application for both of you.